Data-Driven Control for Linear Discrete-Time Delay Systems: Handling Unknown Constant Delays and Noisy Data

 \subsection{Data-Based System Representations for Unknown Constant Delays}

 By using the sequences $u_{[-\bar{h},T]}$ and $x_{[-\bar{h},T]}$ as described in \eqref{Eq:NoisyData}, we can build the matrix $W_0$ as in \eqref{Eq:W0}.
-Since the construction of $W_0$ is linear, it is possible to split it in two parts, one corresponding to the nominal data and one to the noise, i.e.,
+Since the construction of $W_0$ is linear, it is possible to split it in two parts, one corresponding to the data generated by the system \eqref{Eq:System2}, i.e. the nominal ('nom') data, and one to the noise, i.e.,